paul-ollis/clippets/docs/user-guide/basics.rst

     when the mouse pointer is over the clipboard contents.

 Groups
-    Snippets are collected into groups to make it easier to quickly navigate to the snippet you want.
-Groups may also contains other groups, forming a group hierarchy.
+    Snippets are collected into groups to make it easier to navigate to the snippet you want.
+Groups may also contain other groups, forming a group hierarchy.

     If you click on a group's name it will fold (or unfold).
-You can also press the ``F9`` key to quickly fold or unfold all the groups at once.
+You can also press the ``F9`` key to fold or unfold all the groups at once.
 See :ref:`folding` for how to fold groups using the keyboard.

 Group tags
     Each group may be followed by one or more, single word, tags.
 If you click